 The Distributed Cache Tag Helper inherits from the same class as Cache Tag Helper.
 For descriptions of these attributes, see the Cache Tag Helper.

 name is required.
 The

 name attribute is used as a key for each stored cache instance.
 Unlike the Cache Tag Helper that assigns a cache key to each instance based on the Razor page name and location in the Razor page, the Distributed Cache Tag Helper only bases its key on the attribute

 <distributed-cache name="my-distributed-cache-unique-key-101"> Time Inside Cache Tag Helper: @DateTime.Now </distributed-cache>

 Distributed Cache Tag Helper IDistributedCache implementations

 There are two implementations of IDistributedCache built in to ASP.NET Core.
 One is based on SQL Server, and the other is based on Redis.
+Third-party implementations are also available, such as NCache.
 Details of these implementations can be found at Distributed caching in ASP.NET Core.
 Both implementations involve setting an instance of

 There are no tag attributes specifically associated with using any specific implementation of